webtime-studio/react-assessment-formula-1-spa/README.md

 - Items in Favorites list can be removed
 - Racers from Favorites should be highlited

+### API

+Please use [​https://ergast.com/mrd/​](http://ergast.com/mrd/​) as the API for this application.
+You also can find all the documentation you need over there.

 ## Allowed Technologies

 - React, React-Router\*